pegaltier/awesome-utils-dev/utils-coding/utils-architecture.md

 ## ARTICLES
 - https://blog.ippon.fr/2018/09/12/quest-ce-quun-metarchitecte/

+## DATA MANIPULATION

+Whether writing websites, softwares, apps or anything involving sending data back and forth there’s always this chore to serialize/deserialize from one format to another, whether it be JS object to/from JSON, plain JS object to/from typed JS class object, Java POJO to/from JSON,  AMF, Protobuf, XML, YML, etc… Now aside from serialization/deserialization, there’s also this fact that some data can cross boundaries or not.
+Boundaries can be anything like your backend as opposed to your frontend for example.
+So there’s also this one another chore like sanitization and hydration :
+- sanitization : best example here would be the password from your user which is typically the data that you want to strip away from being inadvertently sent to your frontend.
+- hydration : reverse process, when sometimes you receive user data from the frontend and want to feed its missing properties from database to carry out some more logic.
+And so what ?
+So it’s a lot of boilerplate

 ## OPINION

 -sql: create table with prefix for the project + prefix for the order ex: box_001_member / box_001_event..
 It helps to scale and to understand...